crowplexus/yu-pan-ko/basics.md

 Within this structure, verbs are like suffixes, which attach to words in order to change their meaning without having to change the entire word, whenever you see a word starting in a dash in the dictionary, that means it's a verb.

 Example usage for verbs:
-- sa-hufun pūin | translation: I drink water
+- sa-hufun pūin | is: I drink water | literal: I drink water
-- satu-seren hunishū | translation: (The) human is honest
+- satu-seren hunishū | (The) human is honest
-- sa kanishō-seren omipē | translation: I need to be strong
+- sa-seren kanishō omipē | I need to be strong
+- pushū-mapun fā | They look like a star.